Fethi-Hamdani/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-tic tac toe game, simple rules form 3 in a row and you win
+tic tac toe game, simple rule form 3 in a row and you win